chipsalliance/Surelog/README.md

 System Verilog 2017 Pre-processor, Parser

 # Goal
-This project aims at providing a complete System Verilog 2017 front-end: a preprocessor, a parser, an elaborator for both design and testbench
+This project aims at providing a complete System Verilog 2017 front-end: a preprocessor, a parser, an elaborator for both design and testbench.

 # Applications